-The ER diagram is attached at the end of this document.
+The updated ER diagram is included in our submitted zip file.
 Most of the design decisions come directly as a result of our entities described in question #3, but there are a few notable design decisions we made.
-First, we decided to only let each user have 1 credit card that they can use.
-This is to ensure that we don’t have any ambiguity when it comes time to bill a premium user.
-However, a user can change which card they have on file at any time, so in order to keep the transaction history accurate, we need to save the credit card number as an independent string, not as a foreign key in the Billing table.
-Another 2 assumptions we made were that each movie will only have 1 director and that each song will only have 1 artist.
+First, we decided that each movie will only have 1 director and that each song will only have 1 artist.
 This is not always the case, but it is very often true, and for the few cases that have multiple directors or artists, they can simply be listed in a single string.
 Additionally, if our search tool is set to find a partial match between the user’s input and the database entries (which is more user-friendly), then anytime a user searches for a song/movie made by a particular artist/director, the search will also return any entries where the artist/director wasn’t the only person in charge of making the song/movie.
 And finally, we assumed that each piece of media only needs 1 ID, so we don’t have any extra primary keys for each type of media.
 Because of this, when any piece of media is added to the database, the unique mediaID it is given must be different from not just that everything of that type of media, but also from everything of all other types of media.

 6. Derive relational schemas from the entity and relationship (ER) diagram.
 Highlight any design decisions.
 Explain why you decided to make the relations you did and how each entity and relationship in the entity and relationship (ER) diagram is captured in the relational schema.

-Users(username: string, password: string, level: int(1-3), email: string)
+Users(username: string, password: string, email: string, country: string, birthdate: date, gender: string)

-Purchased(tid: integer, username: string)

-Transactions(tid: integer, chargedCC: string, date: date)

-ChargedTo(ccnum: String, username: string)

-Billing(ccnum: string, address: string, type string)

-Media(mediaID: integer, private: boolean, filepath: string, extension: string)
+Media(mediaID: integer, name: string, uploadedBy: string)

-UploadedBy(username: string, mediaID: integer)

-Rated(username: string, mediaID: integer, Rating int(1-10)
+Feedback(feedbackID: integer, username: string, mediaID: integer, rating: int(1-10), comments: string)

-Picture(description: string)
+Picture(description: string, pictureMediaID: integer)

-Music(duration: int, artist: string)
+Music(duration: int, artist: string, musicMediaID: integer)

-Type(name: string, mediaID: integer)

-Music-Genre(name: string)

-Videos(duration: int)
+Videos(duration: int, videoMediaID: integer)

-HomeVideo(description: string)
+HomeVideo(description: string, homeVideoMediaID: integer)

-Movies(director: string, ageRating: string)
+Movies(director: string, ageRating: string, movieMediaID: integer)

-Type(mediaID: integer, name: string)

-Movie-Genre(name: string)

-In(name: string, mediaID: string)
+Acts(actsID: integer, name: string, mediaID: string)

 Actors(name: string)